decentraland/player-documentation/_posts/events/how-to-submit-an-event.md

 **My event didn’t pass review, why not?**

-Your event may not have passed review because you did not fill in all of the required information.
+Your event may not have passed review because you did not fill in all the required information.
 Make sure you complete every field in the form when submitting an event.

 **Who reviews the events?**